-At the Beginning of My Life with HIV, after the coma caused by viral meningitis, there was no treatment.
-And, therefore, no hope.
+At the beginning of mine Life com HIVAfter coma caused by viral meningitis, there was no treatment.
+And therefore no hope.
 I lost people, and many!
-Some of them just disappeared on the road, and I do not even know if they're alive or not.
+Some of them just disappeared on the road, and I don't even wonder if they're alive or not.
 And as I said Martha Medeiros, the pain that hurts the most is the pain and not knowing!

-About Life with HIV, as far as I'm concerned, the thing that really bothers me is peripheral neuropathy.
-And look, I'm not even "so badly so”
+About Life with HIV, as far as I am concerned, one thing that really bothers me is peripheral neuropathy.
+And see, I'm not evenso badly so"

 Treatment of HIV infection continues to improve, study shows among 77.999 people

-The effectiveness of first-line antiretroviral therapy (ART) continues to improve, according to an analysis of the results in 78.000 people in 181 studies, published in the Journal AIDS by Professor Andrew Carr of St Vincent's Hospital in Sydney and colleagues.
-More than three-quarters of the people who started treatment between 2011 and 2015 were still on their first regimen!
-And they had undetectable viral load three years later.
+The effectiveness of first-line antiretroviral therapy (ART) continues to improve, according to an analysis of the results in 78.000 people in 181 studies, published in Revista AIDS by Professor Andrew Carr of St Vincent's Hospital in Sydney and colleagues.
+More than three quarters of people who started treatment between 2011 and 2015 were still on their first regimen!
+And they had viral load undetectable three years later.

 The results in 2011-2015 were significantly better than those recorded in people initiating therapy between 2006 and 2010, who in turn were better at results observed in people who started treatment between 2001 and 2005 and between 1994 and 2000.
 In addition, there was a sustained drop in the proportion of individuals who stopped their first-line regimen.
 In this case, there is talk of interruptions due to side effects or due to personal choices.
 However, the proportion of people who stopped due to virological failure was reduced by approximately 5%.